nikodemus/foolang/docs/syntax.md

 Strings allow interpolations to be embedded:

-    "Hello {user name}!"
     "The Answer Is: {40 + 2}!"

-**Messages**
+The interpolation is evaluated in the current lexical environment.

+Escape sequences usable in strings:

+    \n \t \r \{ \" \\

+There are currently no character objects: the elements of a multicharacter string are single character strings.

+## Messages

-Messages are sent by simple concatenation, Smalltalk-style:
+Messages are sent by simple concatenation, Smalltalk-style.

+Unary prefix messages are non-alphabetic:

+    -- Unary prefix message with selector "-" to x
+    -x

+Binary messages are non-alphabetic:

+    -- Binary message with selector "+" and argument y to x. x + y

+Unary suffix messages are alphabetic:

-    -- Message with selector "foo" and no arguments to object object foo
+    -- Unary suffix message with selector "foo" and no arguments to object object foo

+Keyword messages are alphabetic:

-    -- Message with selector "foo:bar:" and arguments 1 and 2 to object
+    -- Keyword message with selector "foo:bar:" and arguments 1 and 2 to object
     object foo: 1 bar: 2

+Message chaining is also simple concatenation:

+    -- Message #1: "foo" to object.
+    -- Message #2: "bar" to response of message #1.
+    -- Message #3: "quux:" with argument 42 to response of message #2.
+    object foo bar quux: 42

+There is currently no literal selector syntax.

+**Precedence Rules**

+Unary prefix messages have the highest precedence.

+Unary suffix messages have the second highest precedence.

+Binary messages as a group have the third highest precedence.
+Amongst themselves they have conventional precedence unlike in Smalltalk:

+1. `*`
+2. `/`
+3. `+ -`
+4. `< <= > >= ==`
+5. All other non-alphabetic message operators.

+> Current precedence rules and implementation is a placeholder: Foolang is
+> intended to have non-transitive user-definable operator precedence.

+Keyword messages have the lowest precedence.

 **Compound Expressions**

-Expressions are separated form each other with dots, Smalltalk-style:
+Expressions are separated form each other with full stops ("dots"),
+Smalltalk-style:

     -- Message with selector "foo" to objectA, message with selector "bar" to -- objectB.
 Newline can be elided.